run

 : Override all toolset paths with this registry path.--evaluator

-: Custom evaluator module path (overrides default).
+: Custom evaluator module path (overrides default).examples/your_agent_task_bundle/

 reward.py